eden-owo/DeepStream-Yolo-Pose/README.md

 NVIDIA DeepStream SDK application for YOLO-Pose models (Updated for DeepStream 7.1 and YOLO11-Pose)

+> This is a continued implementation of the original project, updated to support DeepStream 7.1 and YOLO11-Pose.

-> - YOLO objetct detection models and other infos: https://github.com/marcoslucianops/DeepStream-Yolo
+> YOLO objetct detection models and other infos: https://github.com/marcoslucianops/DeepStream-Yolo

-> - Original YOLO-Pose models for DeepStream SDK 6.3 / 6.2 / 6.1.1 / 6.1 / 6.0.1 / 6.0: https://github.com/marcoslucianops/DeepStream-Yolo-Pose
+> Original YOLO-Pose models for DeepStream SDK 6.3 / 6.2 / 6.1.1 / 6.1 / 6.0.1 / 6.0: https://github.com/marcoslucianops/DeepStream-Yolo-Pose

 ---